 Universities provide support services to students with disability.

 The support services may include planning for assessment adjustments, exam provisions, equipment and assistive technology provision, liaison and advice and advocacy, among other services.
-University disability advisors are available to meet prospective students or to answer questions by phone to help them plan for their university studies.
+University disability advisors are available to meet prospective students to answer questions about inclusion and accessibility, to help plan for their studies.

 High school students with disability including mental illness, medical conditions and learning disabilities should contact disability advisers at the universities they are considering.

 Even if they are unsure of their university destination, making contact can enable students to find out how the system works at university – in case they do need help or adjustments.